Meggyes pite – Sour cherry squares

 In a small bowl combine flour and baking powder.
 In a mixing bowl cream butter and sugar together, then add the eggs and whisk until well combined.
 Mix in sour cream and milk until fully incorporated.
 Add the flour to the egg-butter mixture and gently fold in.
 Transfer the batter to the prepared pan and smooth out the top.

 Arrange the sour cherries on the top and gently press them into the batter.
 Bake for 25-30 minutes or until a cake tester comes out clean.
 Remove from the oven and let it cool down.
-With a sharp knife cut the pite into squares.
+With a sharp knife cut the cake into squares.
 Store in the fridge.